MSU-Libraries/mtxbatch/README.md

 `-f <changer-device>` This specifies the tape changer which will be passed on to the `mtx` command's `-f` flag.

-`command` This can be either `transfer` or `swap`.
-The `transfer` commmand will move all tapes from the SOURCE slots to the TARGET slots.
-The `swap` command will move all the tapes from SOURCE slots over to TARGET slots, and will also move all tapes from the TARGET slots back into the SOURCE slots.
+`command` This can be either `move` or `swap`.
+The `move` commmand will transfer all tapes from the SOURCE slots to the TARGET slots.
+The `swap` command will transfer all the tapes from SOURCE slots over to TARGET slots, and will also transfer all tapes from the TARGET slots back into the SOURCE slots.

 _Flags_:
  - `--run` This will have `mtxbatch` attempt to run each command rather than just print them to stdout.